Wrongful Termination in Oregon

 At-Will Employment Exceptions in Oregon

 What is employment at will and is Oregon an at will state?
-Aside from the exceptions to at will employment, Oregon recognizes at-will employment, which allows employers and workers to terminate their arrangement at any time, for any reason within the law.
+Aside from the exceptions to at-will employment, Oregon recognizes at-will employment, which allows employers and workers to terminate their arrangement at any time for any reason within the law.
 The at will employment exceptions in Oregon recognized by law include:

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Oregon
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Oregon

 The process of how to file a charge of employment discrimination can be different, depending on the size of the company.
 When filing a charge of discrimination in Oregon, if the company is comprised of 14 employees or less, claimants should submit to the Oregon Bureau of Labor and Industries (BOLI).
 To file a wrongful termination discrimination charge for a company with 15 or more employees, a claim goes to the Equal Employment Opportunity Commission (EEOC).